jackyzha0/quartz/content/notes/veracity-governance.md

 	- What is the required infrastructure — NVM I think they just use a website/app to upload information

 # Process for Change
+Can/Should we use a system similar to EIPs/BIPs?
+-

 # Voting Protocol